Gypsies and Travellers: Trespassing On Land Without Consent / Unauthorised Encampments

 Report an unauthorised encampment on council land

-You can report an unauthorised encampment on council land by phoning us on 01824 706000.
+You can report trespass without consent on council land by phoning us on 01824 706000.

 How long will it take for an encampment to be removed?